War veterans awarded Legion D'Honneur medals at Worthing Town Hall

 Background information on Flight Lieutenant Smith:

 Roy was a navigator on Short Stirling Bombers, the 199 squadron, which was based at Lakenheath then North Creake.
 The first few months of his war - from September 1943 - were spent on heavy bombing raids over Germany.
-But the Stirling was not man enough for the job - it flew at a height of around 12,000 feet, as opposed to the Lancasters and Halifaxes which flew 18 - 22,000 feet.
+But the Stirling was not man enough for the job - it flew at a height of around 12,000 feet, as opposed to the Lancasters and Halifax bombers which flew at 18-22,000 feet.

 The Stirlings were nicknamed 'flying coffins' because, as well as being shot at by enemy fire from below they incurred damage and risk from bombs falling from allied aircraft above.